 No curfew but driving at night may affect your score, rated 9.2 out of 10 from over 1,500 customer reviews on Trustpilot, allows you to build up a no claims bonus even when driving on your parents' car, detailed dashboard that offers advice on your driving, you can see where you rank in the Marmalade driver league table.
 Offers deals on new cars with free insurance and learner driver insurance.
 Click here to get a black box quote from Marmalade.

 No curfew, drivers under 26 with a full licence can get an upfront discount in their first year of the policy, drivers can get feedback from an online portal and mobile app, locate your car from your smartphone.
 The cover is some of the most comprehensive on the market and is rated highly by Which.
 You can get a quote for black box insurance from Direct Line DrivePlus here.
 Direct Line Groups owns Churchill, which offers a similar well-rated policy called DriveSure, you can get a quote from them here.

 No curfew but driving after 10pm will reduce your score, no monthly mileage limit, you only need to have the box fitted for three months after which time it will be removed and your discount will be calculated, rated 8.7 out of 10 from over 2,800 reviews on Reevoo.com.
 Get a quote from Bell for black box insurance here.

-No curfew but driving after 10pm may reduce your driving score, scored 8.7 out of 10 from over 1,300 customer reviews on Reevoo.com, includes free breakdown cover and theft tracking; between 1 September 2016 and 28 February 2017, 1 in 10 customers received an upfront discount of 25.5% between August 1 2015 and July 31 2016, to be eligible you must drive more than 1,900 miles a year, have a premium over £650 and have a car worth more than £750, manufactured after 2002.
+No curfew but driving after 10pm may reduce your driving score; scored 8.7 out of 10 from over 1,300 customer reviews on Reevoo.com; includes free breakdown cover and theft tracking; between 1 September 2016 and 28 February 2017, 1 in 10 customers who provided a best alternative price saved 26.7%; to be eligible you must drive more than 1,900 miles a year, have a premium over £650 and have a car worth more than £750, manufactured after 2002.
 Admiral also offers learner driver insurance.
 Get a quote for Admiral black box insurance here.